 The Adjutant General”

-Note: As of February 2019, the Defense POW/MIA Accounting Agency has enough DNA from the families of men who were originally buried in Grave 504 and plans to exhume the remains of the men.
+As of February 2019, the Defense POW/MIA Accounting Agency has enough DNA from the families of men who were originally buried in Grave 504 and plans to exhume the remains of the men at some point.